mcascallares/santander-sensor-data/README.md

 ![indexpatterns](https://github.com/mcascallares/santander-sensor-data/blob/master/screenshots/indexpatterns.png)

-After this step, we can import the prebuilt visualizations and dashboard.
+After this step, we can import the pre-built visualizations and dashboard.
 For that we should go to Management > Kibana > Saved Objects and import kibana/objects.json file.

 ## Dashboard

-Finally to open the prebuilt dashboard we go to Dashboard and we open/select the dashboard called 'Santander'
+Finally to open the pre-built dashboard we go to Dashboard and we open/select the dashboard called 'Santander':

 ![indexpatterns](https://github.com/mcascallares/santander-sensor-data/blob/master/screenshots/dashboard.png)

 You can also create your own visualization and dashboards depending on your needs.
+Enjoy!